What is a Stock Symbol (Ticker)?

 - Stocks listed and trading on the New York Stock Exchange (NYSE) have ticker symbols with up to three letters, while those listed on NASDAQ have a maximum of four letters.

-- Different sources portray stock symbols in slightly different ways, depending on a company’s trading status or the trading share’s classes.
+- Stock exchanges portray stock symbols in different formatting conventions, depending on a company’s trading status or the trading share’s classes.

 The Origin of Ticker Symbols

-For each trading day in the 1800s, when the modern stock exchange came into operation, a company’s stock price was communicated by writing or shouting out its name.
-The old method soon became time-consuming and withheld information queues as the number of publicly-traded companies skyrocketed.
+On a typical trading day in the 1800s, when stock exchanges came into operation, a company’s stock price was communicated by writing or shouting out its name.
+This method soon became onerous and time-consuming as the number of publicly-traded companies skyrocketed.

 Company symbols were later shortened to one to five alpha symbols to increase the speed of relaying stock price changes to investors.
-Although the ticker symbols became obsolete in the 1960s, their use continued throughout as an NYSE marketing tool.
+Although the ticker machines became obsolete in the 1960s, ticker symbols continued to be used throughout as an NYSE marketing tool.
 Today, ticker symbols are used to save time and capture specific stock prices.

 Ticker Symbols and Companies’ Identities